×

 2. Check the status of your catalog by running the following command:

-$ oc describe catalog
+$ oc describe clustercatalog

 Example output